Best foods for hair loss & thinning

-Hair loss can be caused by multiple factors from hormones and stress to nutrient deficiencies and autoimmune diseases.
+Hair loss can be caused by so many factors, from different hormones in men and women to stress, diet and nutrient deficiencies and autoimmune diseases.
 And hair loss can be hereditary.
 Our nutritionists explain what causes hair loss and hair thinning, and the best foods and nutrients to support your hair against thinning and falling out.

 What causes hair loss?

 This is the most common cause of hair loss and occurs with age, and is often called 'male-pattern baldness' or 'female-pattern baldness'.
 Although these forms are hereditary, they are often due to a change in hormones as we age.

 Stress is a less well known but very common cause of hair loss.
 This type of hair loss typically occurs after a traumatic event or stressful period in people's lives, and can last several months.
-Once the stress or trauma has been dealt with however, hair will often grow back.
+Once the stress or trauma has been dealt with, hair will normally grow back.
+If you're suffering anxiety or stress, your diet can help - learn more in 'Foods and vitamins to relieve anxiety'.
+You can also try Stay Calm, formulated to relieve anxiety and stress, bringing a natural sense of calm, balance, focus and energy.

-The decrease in female sex hormones after the menopause increases the ratio of testosterone to female hormones oestrogen and progesterone, triggering hair loss.
+For women, the decrease in female sex hormones after the menopause increases the ratio of testosterone to female hormones, oestrogen and progesterone, which can trigger hair loss and hair thinning.

 During pregnancy, the increase in progesterone causes the body to hold onto hairs longer.
 When progesterone levels drop after childbirth, all the hairs that would have normally fallen out during the pregnancy then fall out, making it look like you have excessive hair loss, but generally it is the hair state returning to 'normal'.